porast1/suspension-telemetry/README.md

   - The PCB diagram has the ability to communicate on 4 data lines, currently only 1 data line is configured in CubeMx.
 I had problems with the stm driver, maybe they improved it in newer fw versions.
   - Quite long detection of the connected device by the PC - currently about 8 seconds, not much, but I can complain :)
   - You can do some light refactoring of the code.
 The season was chasing me and I was actually the last one to do it :)
+  - If you want to have pressure and braking statistics, you must purchase appropriate sensors.
+Writing to the device is supported after defining two parameters responsible for activation.

   PCB:
   - So far I have no objections